-As of December 31, 2023, we had 43 employees, consultants, and independent contractors throughout the world including twenty full-time employees in Canada and Israel.
+As of December 31, 2024, we had 49 employees, consultants, and independent contractors throughout the world including twenty six full-time employees in Canada, Israel and the United Kingdom.
 Since 2006 it has been, and continues to be, the Company's objective to control its costs by retaining consultants, as needed, to provide special expertise in developing internal strategic, marketing, accounting, and technical services.
 None of our employees or consultants are represented by a labor union, and we believe that our relationship with our employees and consultants is good.